malvikasharan/APRICOT/README.md

 Here is a quick way to check how different modules work (without really installing the entire software)

-The repository contains a folder called `shell_scripts`, which consists of a script [run_example.sh](https://github.com/malvikasharan/APRICOT/blob/master/shell_scripts/run_example.sh).
-This comprises of shell commands that can be used for the demonstration of APRICOT installation including analysis with an example.
+The repository contains a shell script [shell_scripts/run_example.sh](https://github.com/malvikasharan/APRICOT/blob/master/shell_scripts/run_example.sh) with shell commands that can be used for the demonstration of APRICOT installation including analysis with an example.

+It uses [test datasets](https://github.com/malvikasharan/APRICOT/tree/master/tests/demo_files_small) for basic testing, which does not require installation of third party tools.

 ````
 $ wget -N https://raw.githubusercontent.com/malvikasharan/APRICOT/master/shell_scripts/run_example.sh